Androidacy/WebviewManager-Module/README.md

 ### v1.7 - 9.2.2018
 * Updated to new magisk module template - only compatible with magisk 17 and newer now
 * Fix old BOOTMODE bug - rework busybox logic
+* Fix bug in install_scripts function with bootmode

 ### v1.6.1 - 8.30.2018
 * Fix/improve cp_ch functions.
 Combine cp_ch, cp_ch_nb, and check_bak into cp_ch function - see OP on xda for how it works